The UMass Lowell Department of Biological Sciences offers a general master's degree, as well as several other options within the degree.

 The Master of Science in Biological Sciences, and the Master of Science in Biological Sciences - Biotechnology Option provide the advanced study and training necessary to conduct independent research at a professional level and to be successful in today's competitive academic and industrial research markets.
 Students in the program will be encouraged to explore quantitative approaches to the solution of problems in the basic and applied biological sciences.
-Depending on their career goals, students may choose either research or course work options within the Department, or from the interdisciplinary Biotechnology option.
+Depending on their career goals, students may choose either research or course work options within the Department, or from either the Bioinformatics or the interdisciplinary Biotechnology option.
 All candidates for the master's degree are expected to demonstrate sufficient knowledge and skills to pursue independent and creative research activities.

 Entering graduate students are expected to have a sound preparation in the biological sciences, chemistry, physics, calculus, and statistics.
 A student found deficient in any of these areas may be required, during the first year, to take appropriate courses to eliminate the deficiencies.
-If the student has not had a biochemistry course, BIOL.519 should be taken for graduate credit.
+If the student has not had a biochemistry course, BIOL.5190 should be taken for graduate credit.
 The departmental Graduate Coordinator helps plan the entering students programs of study, acquaints them with research opportunities in the department, and assists in selecting research advisors.

 Applications for the Professional Science Master's program (PSM) are accepted year round, but it is recommended that complete applications be submitted several months before expected matriculation.
 Similarly to the MS degree described above, applicants are expected to have a strong background in biological science.

 Applications and information for admission to the MS and PSM programs can be found at the Graduate Admissions website.